-I use a hybrid system, in that I shoot film, then digitally scan, and then digitally edit.
-Though I think the shooting film's joy comes from finding myself just using Photoshop as a glorified dust remover.
-I don't change the images much other than to removing the white specs of dust and hair caught in the scanning process.
+I use a hybrid system, in that I shoot film, then digitally edit the scanned negatives.
+I think my current joy comes from finding myself using Photoshop as if it's a glorified dust remover.
+I don't change the images much other than to remove the few white specs of dust and hair caught in the scanning process that slipped my attention and care.

 I scan in at 800 dpi to get a relatively normal sized jpg.
 Then I just remove the dust in Photoshop.
 And then I Save for Web and put the images into a simple web page.
-There's probably something to be said for viewing images as a stack versus giving any image a chance to be individually seen.
-I'll write more on this later.
+There's probably something to be said for viewing images as a stack versus being seen individually.
+And I'll write more on this later, or practice it as it's something that occurs on thought of use and purpose.

-I get my film locally developed at Harmon's Photo, here in Gainesville, FL.
+I have my film developed by a local shop called Harmon's Photo, here in Gainesville, FL.

 I've been thinking about developing black and white at home.
-But I'm happy letting Harmon's handle it.
-I'm lazy and would just like to worry about shooting for now.
-Printing's another day.
+But I'm happy with Harmon's.
+I just want to worry about shooting for now.
+Developing, printing, philosophizing are all another day.

 I had a free night in Orlando to visit with Matt Benson.
 He hadn't seen my new Mamiya yet.
 He suggested I get one before.
 And I ended up buying one before shooting or even seeing one.
 I found myself returning to its Flickr group's page and took that infatuation as reason enough to spend the money on something so unknown.
 As Matt has said, "There's a lot of bad stuff on Flickr."
 But I just kept going back to that photo page and liking what I saw there.